chris-short/dockerfiles/README.md

 ## curltainer

 Fire off a curl on container execution.
-Handy for things like GitLab CI cron jobs or mucking with APIs
+Handy for things like CI/CD pipelines and cron jobs or general mucking with APIs

 ## docker-centos7-percona-toolkit